ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Mitral Regurgitation.md

 	- prominent at apex and radiates to axilla
 	- ruptured chordae tendineae or primary involvement of the posterior mitral leaflet with prolapse or flail --> regurgitant jet is eccentric, directed anteriorly, and strikes the LA wall adjacent to the aortic root --> transmitted to base of heart --> maybe confused with AS
 	- ruptured chordae tendineae --> cooing or "seagull" quality
+	- intensified by isometric exercise (handgrip) but is reduced during the strain phase of the Valsalva maneuver because of the associated decrease in LV preload --> if not d/t MVP
+# LABORATORY
+- ECG
+	- LA enlargement
+	- RA enlargement if severe PH
+	- AF in chronic